Terms and Conditions (AGB)

 (1) Generally, our prices shall be those referred to in our product basket on our website at the time of order.
 Prices that deviate from this, which may be seen on pages that were downloaded from intermediate storage facilities (Browser-Cache, Proxies), may not be current and are thus invalid.
 In the absence of any express agreement in writing to the contrary, our prices shall be effective from the distribution centre excluding packaging, freight or possible cash on delivery charges.
-All prices on our websites include statutory VAT.
+All prices on our websites exclude statutory VAT.

 (2) The prices quoted are without installation, training or other ancillary services.

 §5 Due Date & Payment